0xtopus/CS61C-repo/AceMyFile/cs61c_note.md

 Local variables in C are not initialized , they may contain anything!
 So plz make pointers point to some addresses!

+we can make a pointer either:

+- make it point to something that already exists.
+- allocate room in memory for something new that it will point to.

+**Why use pointer?**

+- pass pointer is better than pass some big things, like huge arrays or structs.

+**Drawbacks**

+Memory Leak, Dangling reference...

 **Takeaways**

 - Pointers are used to point at any data type(`int`, `char`, a `struct`, etc.)